 Each rider is timed and scored separately.
 However, you may not begin a timed segment before your partner checks in, or begin the transition segment before your partner finises their timed run.
 Riders who arrive at timed segments separately will be assessed a 5 minute penalty.

-In 2017 we are offering two categories: Men Open and Women Open.
+In 2017 we are offering five categories:

 Required Gear Checks